robin-raymond/zax.io/enums.md

 ### Enum underlying type

 Enums can be based on any intrinsic numerical types.
 Enumerations allow math operations to be applied on them so long as all the operands are of the same enumeration type.
 Enumerations can be cast to the underlying type using the `as` operator from which the resulting casted value loses its enumeration type qualification.
-The `cast` operator can be used to force an enumeration from the enumeration type into a numerical type (with any overflows being ignored).
+The `unsafe as` operator can be used to force an enumeration from the enumeration type into a numerical type (with any overflows being ignored).
 The `as` operator will cause a compiler error if the enumeration is directly converted from the enumeration type to another non-matching intrinsic numerical type.
 However, a two-step conversion can be performed where the enumeration is first cast to its underlying type using the `as` operator and then converted to a final numerical type using another `as` operation.
 The `as` operator can perform panics on numerical types in conversions should overflows occur.

 ````zax
 Fruit :: enum U8 {